krystalgamer/krystalgamer.github.io/_posts/2017-08-13-spidey-save.md

 #### *What's the purpose of your save file editor if you already have cheat codes?*
 {: .center}

-First of all, this was my first time ever reversing a save file format and I had no ideia of the existence of the cheat codes(only mid-development I did find they existed, which made testing **so much easier**).
+First of all, this was my first time ever reversing a save file format and I had no idea of the existence of the cheat codes(only mid-development I did find they existed, which made testing **so much easier**).
 The reason I started to code this tool was because [some levels become unbeatable](https://www.youtube.com/watch?v=jBqtWnFQX5Y) if your FPS are not capped 30 due to this game being a shitty port.

 # How it was done
 {: .center}